Health Concerns

 12-24 hours after an antibiotic has been started

 DPS Nurses reserve the right to send home any student who displays signs of ill health or injury.
-Please be sure your contact and emergency contact information in Aspen is current and accurate and that you have arrangements in place for your child to be picked up within 30 minutes of notification should they become sick during the school day and need to be picked up.
+Please be sure your contact and emergency contact information in Aspen is current and accurate, and that you have arrangements in place for your child to be picked up within 30 minutes of notification should they become sick during the school day and need to be picked up.
 Contact your school nurse with any questions.

-Guidelines are based on the Center of Disease Control and Prevention, the American Academy of Pediatrics and the local and state departments of public health, and are subject to change.
+Guidelines are based on the Center of Disease Control and Prevention, the American Academy of Pediatrics, and the local and state departments of public health, and are subject to change.

 Asthma